Weight Watchers Under the Spotlight

 How does Weight Watchers work?

-Weight Watchers effectively promotes a reduced-calorie, low-fat diet, to encourage weight loss.
-The SmartPoints Plan allows you to eat and drink anything you like as long as you stick to a daily Points allowance.
+Weight Watchers effectively promotes a reduced-calorie diet to encourage weight loss.
+Their new SmartPoints and WW Flex programme allows you to eat and drink whatever you like as long as you stick to your daily points allowance.

 Tell me more about the Weight Watchers SmartPoint System